 blended learning course design

 Blended instruction offers flexibility, accessibility, and a way to maximize the benefit of face-to-face interaction between instructor and student.
 However, a well-design blended course requires more than shifting components of a traditional course online.
 It takes deliberate and thoughtful planning and design.
-It requires a lot of organization.
-It forces you to reconsider some of your assumptions, assignments, and practices.
+This whitepaper provides proven, practical advice for designing a blended course from the ground up.

 Introductory courses are packed with content.
 Teachers struggle to get through it during class; students struggle to master it outside of class.
 Too often learning consists of memorizing material that’s used on the exam but not retained long after.
 Faculty know they should use more strategies that engage students, but those approaches take time and, in most courses, that’s in very short supply.